ethereum/EIPs/EIPS/eip-time-based-upgrades.md

 Instead of assigning network upgrade transitions to occur on `TRANSITION_BLOCK` ahead of time a `TRANSITION_TIME` is chosen.
 On the second "round" block after the `TRANSITION_TIME` occurs the transition to the network upgrade will occur.
-Meta-EIPs will first list the TIME and later be updated to the historical BLOCK when the upgrade transitioned.
+Meta-EIPs will list the TIME and later be updated to also include the historical BLOCK when the upgrade transitioned.

 ## Motivation